-Background information on the development of the NIPA policy is available at Appendix F.
+The draft NIPA is available at Appendix F.

 The development of a new, greenfield, 24-hour domestic and international airport will result in significant additional aircraft overflight noise exposure to surrounding communities than is currently experienced.
-The NIPA policy is intended to provide assistance to these communities, through noise insulation and amelioration works, to preserve existing building uses and living amenity for landowners and residents.
+The draft NIPA is intended to provide assistance to these communities to preserve existing building uses and living amenity for building owners.

-The NIPA policy is informed by:
+The draft NIPA is informed by:

-- land use planning and noise exposure documentation including AS 2021:2015, the National Airports Safeguarding Framework, and the Western Parkland City SEPP - the noise exposure forecasts presented in this EIS - existing building typologies within the Western Sydney area, and associated noise treatments - previous domestic insulation programs undertaken for Sydney (Kingsford Smith) Airport and Adelaide Airport - feedback received during the public exhibition of the Draft EIS and draft NIPA policy, including at community information and feedback sessions and one-on-one meetings between DITRDCA and landowners and residents in the draft NIPA eligibility and surrounding area.
+- land use planning and noise exposure documentation including AS 2021:2015, the National Airports Safeguarding Framework, and the Western Parkland City SEPP - the noise exposure forecasts presented in this draft EIS - existing building typologies within the Western Sydney area, and associated noise treatments - previous domestic insulation programs undertaken for Sydney (Kingsford Smith) Airport and Adelaide Airport.

-This policy is not intended to compensate for economic impacts, for example to building values or other broader impacts resulting from the operations at WSI.
-These impacts, and any potential mitigations are discussed in the relevant chapters of this EIS.
+This draft policy is not intended to compensate for economic impacts, for example to building values or other broader impacts resulting from the operations at the airport.
+These impacts, and any potential mitigations are discussed in the relevant chapters of this draft EIS.

-Overview of NIPA policy eligibility criteria
+Overview of draft policy eligibility criteria

-Based on these factors, the NIPA policy would offer noise treatment assistance to pre-existing properties that meet the criteria in Table 11.12 and Figure 11.60.
+Based on these factors, the draft policy would offer noise treatment assistance to pre-existing properties that meet the criteria in Table 11.11 below and Figure 11.58.

-Table 11.12 Eligibility criteria for noise insulation and property acquisition policy ------------- ---
+Table 11.11 Eligibility criteria for noise insulation and property acquisition policy